Albert State School: Mid-20th Century

+Late 20th and Early 21st Century

 After a long period of relative inactivity, changes began to occur at Albert State School that reflected the push to modernise.
 The original teacher's residence, on the corner of Albert and Zante streets, was removed c.
 1979-1988.
 In 1985 a tuckshop and toilet block was built behind the main building; a janitor's and sports equipment store was added to the northwest in 1986, and in 1987 a new two-storey teaching building was constructed on the site of the original tennis courts, later extended in 1989 and 1992.
-Shade structures were added in the 1990s and in 2010 two new buildings were added to the school grounds - a multipurpose hall and a teaching building.
+Shade structures were added in the 1990s and in 2010 two new buildings were added to the school grounds – a multipurpose hall and a teaching building.
 Through a gradual acquisition of land across Zante Street (including a closed section of the road itself), the school grounds totalled 2.9 ha by 2014.

 In 2014, the school continues to operate from the site and the Ferguson teaching building remains highly intact.
 The school is important to the city having operated since 1883 and having taught generations of Maryborough students.
 Since establishment it has been a key social focus for the Maryborough community with the grounds and buildings having been the location of many social events over time.

 Description

 Albert State School comprises a substantial teaching building and war memorial standing on spacious grounds with mature trees on a corner site in Maryborough.
 The school is in a low-density residential neighbourhood near the main centre of town and is prominent within its context.

 Facing northeast and overlooking the main entrance on Albert Street is a large, symmetrical building (Ferguson teaching building) set back from the front boundary behind an expansive lawn, garden beds and mature trees.
-A formally-arranged memorial garden is situated at the entrance comprising timber flagstaff, concrete paths and low hedges in symmetrically arranged brick garden beds.
+A formally arranged memorial garden is situated at the entrance comprising timber flagstaff, concrete paths and low hedges in symmetrically arranged brick garden beds.
 Within the garden, a sandstone obelisk bears four leaded marble tablets listing 43 past pupils who died in World War I. Behind the memorial, mounted to the front of the school building, is a marble tablet memorial to George James, a past head teacher of the school.

 The Ferguson teaching building is highly intact.
 It is a large, timber-framed building clad in chamferboards and highset on steel posts with perimeter brick walls and square brick piers around an open understorey play area with concrete floor and small, brick store rooms.
 The bricks are visibly of two different ages indicating the original lowset form of the building.
 Each of the three wings of the U-shaped building, formed around a parade ground, has wide verandahs running lengthways on both sides with attached teachers' rooms.
 The prominent corrugated metal-clad roof has multiple, intersecting and projecting gables.
 Its gable ends feature a variety of elaborate timberwork, including: moulded barge boards; scrolled, paired eaves brackets; fretwork; mouldings; stop-chamfering; lattice; finials; and pendants.
 Metal louvres in the apex of the gables vent the roof space.